Article and Photos by Lindsay Dye

-Truck 1 was placed into service in the spring of 2018 with the Sachse (TX) Fire Department.
-The truck is built on an Enforcer cab and chassis with PUC pump and TAK-4 independent front suspension.
-Seating for four is provided as are two rear-facing EMS compartments on each side of the crew area.
-The cab and body are constructed of aluminum, and Amdor roll-up compartment doors are part of the body package.
-The truck is powered by a Detroit DD13 525-hp engine and an Allison 5th Generation 4500 EVS transmission with six speeds and pushbutton shifter.
-It also features the Pierce Command Zone system.
+Truck 1 is a Pierce Ascendant and was placed into service on January 2, 2017, with the Lindale (TX) Fire Department.
+The cab/chassis are the Pierce Enforcer PUC model with TAK-4 independent front suspension system.
+Seating for six is provided as is an EMS compartment centered in the rear of the crew area.
+The cab and body are constructed of aluminum, and AMDOR roll-up compartment doors are part of the body package.
+The truck is powered by a Detroit DD-13 505-hp engine and an Allison 5th Generation EVS 4500 transmission with six speeds and pushbutton shifter.

-The warning lights include four Whelen Freedom IV-Q 21.5-inch light bars (two on the front cab corners and one each above the crew doors).
-Whelen M6, M9 and WIONSMC model LED lights are located around the rig exterior.
+The warning lights include four Whelen Freedom IV-Q 21½-inch light bars (two on the cab corners and two over the crew doors).
+Whelen M6 and M9 model LED lights are located around the rig’s exterior.
 Whelen Model L31HRFN LED beacons are mounted on the upper rear corners of the truck.
-Scene lighting is provided by FRC Model SPA851-Q28 brow lights and SPA260-Q20 LED surface-mount lights between the cab and crew doors and above each outrigger.
-Audio warning devices include a bumper-mount Federal Q2B and a Whelen Model 295HFSA7 electronic siren module with two Whelen SA315P speakers with Pierce stainless grilles mounted through the front bumper corners.
+Scene lighting is provided by Whelen Pioneer Model PCPSM1 and PCPSM2 LED lights.
+Audio warning devices include a flush-mount Federal Q2B and a Whelen Model 295HFSA7 electronic siren module with two Whelen SA315P speakers mounted through the front bumper.

 Lindale’s Truck 1 is the first department-specified Ascendant PUC delivered and placed into front line service in Texas.